scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Trust within an ISD is normally bootstrapped with an initial ceremony.
 Subsequent updates to the root of trust are handled automatically.

 ## Related work
+A question that is often asked is wether SCION could simply reuse or extend existing protocols.
-We illustrate the relationships between SCION and other protocols.
+We try to clarify this question, giving an overview of the relationships between SCION and other approaches.
 For protocols that are deployed in the wild, we discuss what properties can be achieved and what propertyes can only be achieved with an approach like SCION.

 ###  SCION and Segment Routing
 Given its path-aware properties, some of SCION's characteristics might seem similar to the ones provided by Segment Routing (SR) {{RFC8402}}.
 There are, however, fundamental differences that distinguish and motivate SCION.